CMSgov/bluebutton-site-static/_drafts/2018-06-10-Speed-up-data-transfers.md

 - application/json
 - application/json+fhir

+The minimum payload size we will gzip is 1 kilobyte.

 ## Compression is switched off by default

 In order to see the benefit of gzip compression, the client must send the **Accept-Encoding: gzip** header as part of